The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

-The amount of current in a wire is not only influenced by the electric force field (specific resistance) but also by the number of charge carriers $n$.
-While the latter is commonly considered constant and part of the former, this is not necessarily the case for biological systems with electrically active structures inside.
-The medium's internal structure introduces significant modifications (according to E. Schrödinger: "because the construction is different from anything we have yet tested in the physical laboratory"~\cite{Schrodinger_1992}). \textit{Applying an additional electric field to a wire can generate varying amounts of current as the number of charge carriers changes due to biological effects.} For axons, we use a single-degree-of-freedom system, a viscous damping model, so the \textit{ions will move with a field-dependent constant velocity in the electric space}; so it takes time while they appear on the membrane.
+\textit{The amount of current in a wire is not only influenced by the electric force field (specific resistance) but also by the number of charge carriers $n$.} While the latter is commonly considered constant and part of the former, this is not necessarily the case for biological systems with electrically active structures inside.
+The medium's internal structure ("the construction) introduces significant modifications. \textit{Applying an electric field to a biological wire can generate varying amounts of current as the number of charge carriers changes due to biological effects.} For axons, we use a single-degree-of-freedom system, a viscous damping model, so the \textit{ions will move with a field-dependent constant velocity in the electrical field}; so it takes time while they appear on the membrane.
 The activity of potential-controlled ion channels in its wall may change $n$ in various ways; furthermore, that change can result in 'delayed' currents during measurement, for example, in clamping, as physiological measurements witness.

 If we have a concentration $C(z)$, in the volume $A*dz$, we have $dQ=C(z)*A*dx*q$ charge, resulting in another expression for the current

 By combining equations (\ref{eq:StokesCurrent}) and (\ref{eq:ConcentrationCurrent}): \hypertarget{eq:StokesLawSpeed}{ }